httpwg/http-extensions/draft-ietf-httpbis-no-vary-search.md

 ### Examples

-The parse a key algorithm allows encoding non-ASCII key strings in the ASCII structured header format, similar to how the [application/x-www-form-urlencoded](https://url.spec.whatwg.org/#concept-urlencoded) format {{WHATWG-URL}} allows encoding an entire entry list of keys and values in ASCII URL format.
+The parse a key algorithm allows encoding non-ASCII key strings in the ASCII structured header field format, similar to how the [application/x-www-form-urlencoded](https://url.spec.whatwg.org/#concept-urlencoded) format {{WHATWG-URL}} allows encoding an entire entry list of keys and values in ASCII URL format.
 For example,

 ~~~~http-message
 No-Vary-Search: params=("%C3%A9+%E6%B0%97")